rnkouser/PowerBI-Projects/OverTime Report/README.md

-# MegaMart Overtime Report Dashboard
+# ⏰ MegaMart Overtime Report ⏰

 ## Overview
 This dashboard provides a comprehensive analysis of overtime metrics for MegaMart employees.
 It includes various visualizations and data points to help understand the trends and distribution of overtime hours among employees.